 The ‘Storyland Valley Zoo’ was leading edge in 1959.
 Times have changed.
 Today, the Edmonton Valley Zoo has gone from a 5-acre petting zoo featuring storybook characters to a 21st century centre of learning, research and conversation.

 Much has changed since 1959 and prevailing attitudes towards zoo and exhibit design are no exception.
 The Edmonton Valley Zoo has re-calibrated its overall vision to align with these broader shifts in zoological culture and now aspires to be a global leader in conservation, education and environmental stewardship.
 As the primary focus of children’s activity within the Zoo, Nature’s Wild Backyard will be one of the primary enablers of the Zoo’s overall aspiration of positioning itself as a leader in these areas.

 NATURE’S WILD BACKYARD PHASE 2

-2019 to 2021 — Construction of the Above, Between and Under zones, and the Yard
+PROJECT TIMELINE: 2023 to 2026 — Construction of the Above, Between and Under zones, and the Yard